Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Women age like milk, men age like wine.
 - I've taught you everything you know, not everything I know.
 - You can't be ugly and play hard to get, you're already hard to want.
+- If it burns, it isn’t healthy. - **Brandon Sanderson, Elantris**
+- Valensin pointed at the reefersleep casket.
+“You climb into that box one more time, we might as well paint it black and put handles on it.” - **Arkady Martine, A Memory Called Empire**
+- The enemy of my enemy is my enemy, but they took out my enemy for me.
+Time to get away. **YouTube Comment on The Three Body Problem**

 ## Money